 #2 Investment or Business Properties Only

-1031 exchanges can only involve investment or business properties, not personal properties.
+1031 exchanges can only involve investment or business real estate properties, not personal properties.
 That means that you cannot exchange your primary residence for another primary residence, or a primary residence for an investment or business property.

-#3 Greater or Equal Value Property Only...
+#3 Equal or Greater Value Property Only...

 To have 100% of the capital gains taxes deferred in exchange, the replacement property needs to have a net market value and equity that’s equal to or greater than that of the relinquished property.